 While the word fraud has been part of everyday vocabulary there was not an offence of fraud, other than the Common Law offence of conspiracy to defraud, until The Fraud Act 2006 was brought into force in January 2007.
 This defined for the first time the word fraud on a legal basis.
-Prior to January 2007 the Theft Acts of 1968 and 1978 were utilised to cover offences where something was dishonestly obtained or a liability evaded by deception.
+Prior to January 2007 the Theft Act of 1968 and Theft Act of 1978 were utilised to cover offences where something was dishonestly obtained or a liability evaded by deception.

 The Fraud Act 2006 created a general offence of fraud that may be committed in three ways: